 What is the Stock Market Game™?

 The Stock Market Game™ is an interactive, interdisciplinary educational program you can use to help students learn about economics, finance and the American economic system.
-During the 10-week simulation, teams of up to five students manage a hypothetical $100,000 portfolio and invest in stocks found on the New York Stock Exchange, the American Stock Exchange, and the NASDAQ.
+During the 10-week simulation, teams of up to five students manage a hypothetical $100,000 portfolio and invest in stocks found on the New York Stock Exchange and the NASDAQ.

 How much does it cost?

-The fee for a team of up to five students is $7.
-That’s less than a dollar and a half each.
+The fee for a team of up to five students is $7 (increasing to $10 per team for the 2023-2024 school year).
+That’s less than two dollars each.
 Contributions from businesses and foundations allow the Georgia Council on Economic Education to offer one of the lowest fees in the nation for the Stock Market Game.

 GCEE provides workshops and materials at no charge to teachers to introduce them to the program with instruction provided by experienced educators.

 What’s different about this program from other online programs?